lotus-bloom0/minimal-mint/README.md

-# Linux Mint mini
+# Minimal Linux Mint

-run the `mini.sh` to purge Linux Mint from software that you likely don't need or use.
+Run `minimal-script.sh` to purge Linux Mint down to a minimal state.

+Run `personal-script.sh` to purge software, leaving the pre-installed software that use daily.

+Before running any of these scripts, please refer to the associated text file to determine what packages are removed from the system.

-After running bash script on a new Linux Mint install there is _1971_ software packages installed `apt list --installed | wc -l`
+As of 2026-08-24, running the minimal bash script on a new Linux Mint install there are __XXXX__ software packages installed `apt list --installed | wc -l`

-- i also added `sudo rm -r /etc/libreoffice/registry/res  \` as it was not removed due to not being empty
+- You may also run `sudo rm -r /etc/libreoffice/registry/res  \` in the terminal, as it was not removed due to not being empty.

-_a minimal Linux_